|Position:||Emeritus Professor of European Public Policy|

-He is an Expert Evaluator for the EU Horizon 2020 Programme on ‘Governance in a Changing World – Inclusive and Reflective Societies.
+He served as an Expert Evaluator for the EU Horizon 2020 Programme on ‘Governance in a Changing World – Inclusive and Reflective Societies.

 He is a member of the Editorial Advisory Boards of the journals Politics and Governance, Interest Groups and Advocacy (Palgrave Macmillan), the Journal of Public Affairs (Wiley), and previously Business & Politics as well as Editor-in-Chief of 'Current Politics and Economics of Europe' from 1997-2002.
 He was a plenary speaker at the UACES (University Association for Contemporary European Studies) 45th Annual Conference in 2015 on The Changing European Political Landscape: EU integration and the role of the sub-state.

 Professor Greenwood was invited by the joint European Commission/European Parliament working group established to review the Transparency Register to provide expert input following publication of his 2013 article, The European Transparency Register: a vanguard of strong lobby regulation?’ in the journal Interest Groups & Advocacy which attracted a blog exchange between European Commission Vice-President Maroš Šefcovic (‘Getting it right on transparency’) and Transparency International’s EU Liaison Office .
 The BBC Radio 4 programme series ‘File on 4’ broadcast a programme on ‘Tobacco: the Lobbyists’ on 16.7.2013 used statistics published in the article , as well as subsequent web news coverage.